zyli93/ASPE-APRE/README.md

 3. Run POS tagging provided by NLTK and take the most popular POS as a words POS.
 4. Compute modifier words' polarity using the method in SKEP.
 5. Remove the tokens that aren't valid words.

+**Notes**:
+ 1. If `--pmi_window_size` is increased, then `--token_min_count` should be increased as well to remove rare tokens.
+Usually, these rare tokens come from misspelling of users of review sites.

 ### Run with Docker